kwonus/Quelle/Vanilla-Quelle.md

 Of course, there are times when word order is significant.
 Accordingly, searching for explicit strings can be accomplished using double-quotes as follows:

-*“Biden said ...
-Harris”*
+*"Biden said ...
+Harris"*

 These constructs can even be combined.
 For example:

 *"Biden said ...
-Kamala|Harris”*
+Kamala|Harris"*

 The search criteria above is equivalent to this search:

-“Biden said ...
-Kamala” + *“Biden said ...
-Harris”*
+*"Biden said ...
+Kamala" + "Biden said ...
+Harris"*

 In all cases, “...” means “followed by”, but the ellipsis allows other words to appear between "said" and "Kamala".
 Likewise, it allows words to appear between "said" and "Harris".

 Of course, translating the commands into actual search results might not be trivial for the application developer.
-Still, the Vanilla Quelle parser and the PEG grammar are freely available.
+Still, the Vanilla Quelle parser and the PEG grammar are freely available, allowing the developer to just leverage the parse and focus on delivering search results.

 Quelle is designed to be intuitive.
 It provides the ability to invoke Boolean logic on how term matching should be performed.
 As we saw above, the pipe symbol ( | ) can be used to invoke an OR condition [Boolean multiplication upon the terms that compose a search expression].